Family Counseling For Addiction In Knoxville, TN

 • Having violent or irrational reactions to issues related to the addiction.

-• Neglecting physical and emotional needs to focus solely on the addicted loved one.
+• Neglecting physical and emotional needs to focus solely on the individual with a substance use disorder loved one.

 • Turning anger about the situation onto others, such as the children or pets.